louismarcel90/Velocity-Core/README.md

 ---

-## 🧠 Overview
+## 🧠 What is Velocity Core  / Why It Exists

 **Velocity Core** is a high-performance **terminal-based simulation engine** modeling real-time racing dynamics between multiple agents.

-Unlike simple visual demos, this project focuses on:

-- deterministic simulation systems
-- stochastic motion modeling
-- real-time rendering pipelines
-- event-driven architecture

 All executed directly inside the terminal using **pure ASCII + ANSI rendering**.
+Velocity Core explores how deterministic systems, stochastic physics, and real-time rendering can coexist in a constrained environment like a terminal.

+This project is a minimal representation of:
+- game engines
+- simulation systems
+- real-time distributed thinking

 ---

-## 🎯 Key Capabilities
+## 🧱 Core Capabilities

 - 🏎️ Multi-agent racing simulation (5 concurrent vehicles)
 - ⏱ Real-time game loop (tick-based engine)